viktorsomogyi/cleewalk/README.md

 # cleewalk

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library designed to do a simple binary tree walk.

 ## Usage

-FIXME
+?

 ## License

-Copyright © 2017 FIXME
+Copyright © 2017 Viktor Somogyi

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+Distributed under the Apache License 2.0.